-What’s the difference between Canadian and American Thanksgiving?
+What’s the difference between Canadian vs. American Thanksgiving?
 Truthfully, I don’t know.
 I consulted my Canadian colleague, and he wasn’t exactly sure either.

 First, we used a social listening software to pull tweets mentioning Thanksgiving during the week of each country’s respective holiday.
 One of the benefits of social listening is that you can access millions of opinions from people all over the world, but the real power come from analyzing those words.
 That’s where Relative Insight comes in.

 We used Relative Insight to perform social media analysis comparing the language used in Canada and the US.
 The analysis highlighted the topics, words, phrases, grammar and emotion unique to each audience.